wangziqi2013/wangziqi2013.github.io/_posts/2019-03-05-Dual-Page-Ckpt.markdown

 address obtained via MMU address translation, called its "home page"; another is a "derived page", which sits in a special NVM area allocated by the Operating System at startup time.
 Given the size of the mapping table as S, at startup time, the OS must allocate S consecutive pages from the NVM as the derived page area, and inform the memory controller of the beginning of the area.
 The i-th entry of the table records the address mapping for page i of the derived area.
+There are four fields for each entry.
+The first field records the home page address of the derived page.
+An associative search is performed for every memory operation from upper levels.
+If there is a hit, then we use the information stored in the entry to decide next step operations.
+Othereise, a new entry is created if the upper level operation is a write.
+The